shellbear/leboncoin/README.md

 ## ⚙️ Config

+You can specify optional environment variables to change default server variables:

 - `PORT` The web endpoint listening port (default: `8080`)
 - `HOST` The web endpoint listening address (default: `0.0.0.0`)
+- `REDIS_URL` The redis URL to connect to (default: inmemory redis instance)

 ## Credits